Recycling requires smart action and team players

-Secondly, we need consider solutions that support and optimize the recyclability of labels and packaging.
+Secondly, we need to consider solutions that support and optimize the recyclability of labels and packaging.
 What I mean by this is the functionality, what happens to the package when it’s recycled.

 For this we have developed label adhesives for PET and glass bottles that wash off in an industrial recycling process.
-We also have removable adhesives that enable consumers remove the labels at home.
+We also have removable adhesives that enable consumers to remove the labels at home.
 These are important factors that optimize the recyclability of the base package.

 When you throw your shampoo or cleaning liquid bottle away, by our smart choices of label materials and optimized recyclability it can be recycled fully, rather than just parts of it – thanks to the wash-off adhesives that play an important role in the recycling process and enable the recycling of the PET.

 RafCycle™ by UPM Raflatac: With our innovative RafCycle recycling concept we offer a new life for label waste.
 We already have more than 150 RafCycle partners in Europe, and more are joining us all the time.